 In Chinese medicine it is considered one of the 50 fundamental herbs and is used to treat tinnitus, vertigo, alcoholism and hangovers.
 The flowers are used to detoxify the liver.
 Kudzu may also be helpful in treating Alzheimer's and cardiovascular disease and diabetes.
 The roots, flowers and leaves of kudzu all show antioxidant activity.

-Search for aroot vegetable (Cypripedium areitinum, Cypripedium pubescens, Cypripedium calceolus, orchid, American valerian, nerve root, bleeding heart, moccasin flower, monkey flower, Noah's ark, slipper root, venus shoe, yellows)
+Search for aroot vegetable (Cypripedium areitinum, Cypripedium pubescens, Cypripedium calceolus, American valerian, bleeding heart, moccasin flower, monkey flower, nerve root, Noah's ark, orchid, slipper root, venus shoe, yellows)

 Lady slipper is a member of the orchid family and its root contains many nervine properties.
 The plant was held in high regard by the indigenous tribes of America, who used it to ease menstrual and labour pains and to counter insomnia and nervous conditions, headaches, spasms and cramps.
 The Chippewa placed the dried and remoistened root directly onto skin inflammations and toothaches to relieve discomfort.
 The Cherokee used one variety to treat worms in children.
 It has also been used to treat reflex functional disorders, chorea, hysteria, nervous headaches, insomnia, low fevers, nervous unrest, hypochondria, and nervous depression accompanying stomach disorders.